 What?
 Humorist Speaker and Author?

 Brad joined John Gray (of Mars/Venus fame) and Mark Victor Hansen (of Chicken Soup renown) to write Mission Possible.
 He has also coauthored and published Humor Me: America’s Funniest Humorists on the Power of Laughter.
 The book is filled with tons of motivational speaker humor and to date has sold over 100,000 copies.
 He is also published, edited and co-authored the follow-up book, Humor Us: America’s Funniest Speakers on the Power of Laughter.

-Brad is a Humorist Motivational Speaker, urging his audiences across the country to lighten up and to remember that our lives are filled with humor and magic.
+Brad is a Funny Motivational Speaker, urging his audiences across the country to lighten up and to remember that our lives are filled with humor and magic.
 He helps associations and corporations manage change and improve morale.
 Brad reminds groups that “Life is Fun & Funny.
 And Filled with Magic.”
 By the looks of things, his clients agree.
 Folks use him to kick off conventions with a bang, close ’em with a laugh or to lift them up somewhere in between.
 His audiences completely enjoy his entertaining, inspirational and motivational speeches and leave his keynotes with a spring in their steps.
 After Brad’s humorous keynotes audiences feel great about themselves, great about the meeting or convention, and hopeful for the future.

 Brad lives in Centennial, Colorado – a suburb of Denver – with his attorney wife.
 (Brad assumed that the next best thing to being a lawyer was tricking one into marrying him.)
 Although he is proud of his many awards and national credits, he’s convinced that his best tricks so far are his three small kids.

 Brad Montgomery: Clean Comedian Speaker